Safeguarding for Clubs & Leagues

 OPEN AGE FOOTBALL MANAGERS, COACHES & TEAM OFFICIALS

-If you are involved in an open age team that has 16/17-year-old players, you must have an in-date, FA Accepted, DBS Check.
+If you are involved in an open age team that has 16/17-year-old players, please visit this page for full guidance on requirements.

 CLUB WELFARE OFFICERS